zmcj1/BoxheadConsoleGameEngine/README.md

 [MinConsole](https://github.com/OpenGreatDream/MinConsole/tree/main/src/MinConsole) is a C# wrapper, provide cross-platform interface.

-[MinConsoleNative](https://github.com/OpenGreatDream/MinConsole/tree/main/src/MinConsoleNative) is a C/C++ kernel, it's the base of this project.
+[MinConsoleNative](https://github.com/OpenGreatDream/MinConsole/tree/main/src/MinConsoleNative) C++ interface of the Console APIs, the kernel of this project.

 [MinConsoleNativeExample](https://github.com/OpenGreatDream/MinConsole/tree/main/src/MinConsoleNativeExample) is bunch of examples about how to use MinConsoleNative.

 ## Features:

-1. CellRenderer/GridRenderer/NativeRenderer!
+1. CellRenderer/GridRenderer/NativeRenderer and GDIRenderer!

 1. Navigation and Maze support!